0xlyd/0xlyd/README.md

-### Hey, Luca here - aka [L. Y. Daniel](https://lydaniel.com) 👋
+### Hey, Luca here - aka [0xlyd](https://0xlyd.com) 👋

 ## I am a Tech Entrepeneur on a quest to make the world a better place

-- ⚖️ I am currently making Justice more open, effficient and accessibile [@Jur](https://jur.io)
+- 🌱 I am currently working on a kickass bootstrapped high quality software development studio [@Aguadulce](https://aguadulcehq.com)
-- 🌱 I am currently searching for someone to expand my previous venture [@Jeetlab](https://jeetlab.com)
+- ⚖️ I am making Justice more open, effficient and accessibile advising [@Jur](https://jur.io)
-- 🥅 2020 Goal: as any other year make the world better
+- 🥅 2022 Goal: as any other year make the world better
 - ⚡ Fun fact: I use Latin to sound more _intus legere_

 ### Now Playing